 All entities where the name starts with "$77" are hidden.

-The dynamic configuration system allows to hide processes by PID and TCP & UDP connections of specific ports.
-Any process can write to this registry key, either in HKEY_LOCAL_MACHINE or HKEY_CURRENT_USER (of any user).
+The dynamic configuration system allows to hide processes by PID and by name, file system items by full path, TCP & UDP connections of specific ports, etc.

 The $77config key is hidden when RegEdit is injected with the rootkit.

 r77 is deployable using a single file "Install.exe".
 It installs the r77 service that starts before the first user is logged on.
 This background process injects all currently running processes, as well as processes that spawn later.
 Two processes are needed to inject both 32-bit and 64-bit processes.
 Both processes are hidden by ID using the configuration system.

 Uninstall.exe removes r77 from the system and gracefully detaches the rootkit from all processes.

 When a process creates a child process, the new process is injected before it can run any of its own instructions.
 The function NtResumeThread is always called when a new process is created.
 Therefore, it's a suitable target to hook.
 Because a 32-bit process can spawn a 64-bit child process and vice versa, the r77 service provides a named pipe to handle child process injection requests.